Welcome to the International Baccalaureate (IB) Program

 For additional information on IB Please Click Here

-Baltimore City College has been a member of the International Baccalaureate Organization, whose headquarters are located in Geneva, Switzerland, since 1998.
+In 1998, Baltimore City College became an authorized Diploma Program school of the International Baccalaureate Organization, which is headquartered in Geneva, Switzerland.
 The Diploma Program offers a rigorous course of study across all academic areas.

 The International Baccalaureate Organization (IBO) promotes intercultural understanding and respect, not as an alternative to a sense of cultural and national identity, but as an essential part of life in the 21st century.
 The IBO mission is to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.